Kaziranga National Park — location and key facts

 Elephant Safari

-Jeep Safari: Authorized Maruti Gypsy vehicles hired on the spot from Jeep Safari Associations at Kohora and Bagori.
-All vehicles entering the park comes with armed escort.
+• Jeep Safari: Authorized Maruti Gypsy vehicles hired on the spot from Jeep Safari Associations at Kohora and Bagori.

-Elephant Safari: Available at Mihimukh (Central Range) and Bagori (Western Range).
-Morning session only — 5:30 AM to 7:30 AM.
-Approximately 1 hour duration.
-Tickets obtained previous evening from Kohora Range.
+• Elephant Safari: Available at Mihimukh (Central Range) and Bagori (Western Range).
+Tickets are obtained previous evening from Kohora Range.
 If suffering from back pain, spinal injuries, stiff joints, or physical disability — elephant safari should be avoided.

 No private vehicles are permitted inside the park under any circumstances.